hmrc/play-frontend-hmrc/README.md

 ## Adding a beta feedback banner

-If you would like to add a banner to your service stating that your service is in beta, and providing a link to a feedback form, you can do so use the `StandardBetaBanner` viewmodel to construct a `PhaseModel`, which is bound to a `GovukPhaseBanner` Twirl template.
+If you would like to add a banner to your service stating that your service is in beta, and providing a link to a feedback form, you can do so use the `StandardBetaBanner` viewmodel to construct a `PhaseBanner`, which is bound to a `GovukPhaseBanner` Twirl template.

-The `HmrcLayout`, `HmrcStandardHeader` and `HmrcStandardHeader` all have constructor methods that take in an optional `PhaseModel` and then bind to the appropriate template.
+The `HmrcLayout`, `HmrcStandardHeader` and `HmrcStandardHeader` all have constructor methods that take in an optional `PhaseBanner` and then bind to the appropriate template.

 For developers wanting to implement a beta feedback banner in your service, these steps should be followed:
 1. Inject an instance of `StandardBetaBanner` into your template